 This makes sense.
 Thomas More is the easy choice for a Red Mass because he is the patron saint of lawyers and politicians, and a model of Christian leadership for every public servant.
+Indeed, Saint Thomas More is the patron saint of your Saint Thomas More Society of the Diocese of Toledo.
 I am sure that each of you is familiar with his story.
-If you are not, I urge you sometime to watch the

-Oscar award winning movie, A Man for All Seasons, which tells the story of his life and martyrdom.
+If you are not, I urge you sometime to watch the Oscar award winning movie, A Man for All Seasons, which tells the story of his life and martyrdom.